-Regarded as one of the best goalkeepers in the world, French international captain Hugo joined Spurs on transfer deadline day, August 31, 2012.
+Regarded as one of the best goalkeepers in the world, French international captain Hugo Lloris joined Spurs on transfer deadline day in August, 2012.

-Named vice-captain at the start of the 2014-15 season, Hugo went on to skipper the team for most of the Premier League campaign and proudly led the team out for the Capital One Cup Final at Wembley.
+Named vice-captain at the start of the 2014-15 season, Hugo went on to skipper the team for most of that Premier League campaign and proudly led us out for the 2015 Capital One Cup Final at Wembley before assuming the captaincy on a regular basis in 2015-16.

-Hugo began his senior playing career with Nice in 2005, where he made 72 appearances before departing for French champions Olympique Lyonnais, where he clocked up 146 league appearances, twice winning the Ligue 1 Goalkeeper of the Year award.
+Hugo began his senior playing career with Nice in 2005, where he made 72 appearances before departing for French champions Olympique Lyonnais.
+There he clocked up 146 league appearances, twice winning the Ligue 1 Goalkeeper of the Year award.

-After joining us in August, 2012, he made his Spurs debut and kept a clean sheet in the goalless draw against Lazio in the Europa League in September, 2012, before his Premier League bow against Villa in October.
+After joining us in August, 2012, he made his Spurs debut and kept a clean sheet in a goalless draw against Lazio in the Europa League in September, 2012, before making his Premier League bow against Aston Villa that October.

-He went on to establish himself as 'number one' in a fine first season at the Lane in 2012-13, eventually starting 27 times in the Premier League in a total of 33 appearances.
+He went on to establish himself as number one in a fine first season at the Lane, eventually starting 27 times in the Premier League in a total of 33 appearances in 2012-13.

-Hugo enjoyed an outstanding 2013-14 campaign, where he featured 45 times for us in all competitions including 37 of our 38 matches in the Premier League.
-He followed that by proudly captaining the French national team to the World Cup quarter-finals in Brazil, where they lost 1-0 against eventual winners Germany.
+He enjoyed an outstanding 2013-14 campaign where he featured 45 times for us in all competitions, including playing in 37 of our 38 matches in the Premier League.

 View mobile site